IBM/event-automation/_eem_11.7/04-security/02-managing-user-groups.md

 ### Cluster maintainers
 {: #cluster-maintainers}

-Cluster maintainers can [edit](../../administering/managing-clusters/#editing-a-cluster) and maintain cluster connection definitions for the clusters that are added to their user group.
+Cluster maintainers can edit cluster connection definitions for the clusters that are added to their user group.

 Cluster maintainers can:
-- Edit clusters
+- [Edit](../../administering/managing-clusters/#editing-a-cluster) cluster names, URLs, and credentials.

 Cluster maintainers cannot:
-- Delete clusters
+- Delete clusters.
-- Change cluster maintainers
+- Change cluster maintainers.
+- Add topics from the cluster.

 ## Accessing user groups